-Bailey Hall ’18 is a major in the department’s newest track of classical archaeology, for which the course was specifically designed.
-The methods were all new to her.
+Bailey Hall ’18 is a classics major in the department’s newest major track of classical archaeology, which the course is specifically for, and the methods were all new to her.

 “I had never been exposed to this type of technology before we started experimenting with the practicum,” Hall said.
 “And I think that Dr. Paga has provided us with enough resources that we could pursue it individually if we wanted to.”

 Students made scale drawings of their individual artifacts in the first two practicum classes.
 The artifacts were small and kept within the classical studies library where they normally reside.

 Rulers and tape measures were used alongside calculators to take measurements and figure out the math for the scale.
 Students made sketches in pencil at first, and finished with marker pens.